 How to tell if a peach is ripe

 While a peach will ripen some off the tree, the sweetest peaches are those picked at their peak.
 If you don’t have a peach tree in your backyard, here are some things to look for in a perfectly ripe peach when you’re choosing which peaches to buy.

 - A peach will be at its peak when you can smell its sweet aroma.
 It should smell like you want it to taste.
 A sweet smell means a sweet peach.
 If you can’t smell anything when you bring it to your nose, it’s not ready.

 - Look at the color of the fruit.
 Peaches at their peak will have yellow undertones and have some color to them.
-You want to avoid any peaches that have even a hint of green.
+You want to avoid any peaches that have even a hint of green color.
 This means they were picked too early and won’t ripen.